TrustAI/DeepGame/Oxford-AIMS-CDT-SystemsVerification.md

 ### 3. Robustness Guarantees of Deep Neural Networks

+Apart from searching for adversarial examples and generating saliency maps, our tool DeepGame is more importantly a verification tool that can _verify deep neural networks with provable guarantees_.

-The _maximum safe radius of a neural network with respect to an input_ is a distance such that, with imposed perturbations below the distance, all the input points are safe, whereas if above the distance, there definitely exists an adversarial example.
-To approximate the maximum safe radius, we compute the _lower and the upper bounds_ of it, and show the convergence trend.
+Regarding this, we compute the _maximum safe radius of a neural network with respect to an input_, which is a distance such that, with imposed perturbations below the distance, all the input points are safe, whereas if above the distance, there definitely exists an adversarial example.

+As computing the maximum safe radius directly is NP-hard, we compute the _lower and upper bounds_ of it and show the convergence trend.
+In other words, every _lower bound_ guarantees that all the possible perturbations below it are safe, while every _upper bound_ indicates the existance of an adversarial example.
+That said, every adversarial example generated from the _Monte Carlo tree search_ in Question 1 contributes to an upper bound.
+As for the lower bound, DeepGame utilises the _Admissible A*_ algorithm in a cooperative game and the _Alpha-Beta Pruning_ algorithm in a competitive game.

 #### Questions:
-> 1. Plot a figure to illustrate the convergence of the lower and upper bounds of the maximum safe radius.
+> 4. Plot a figure to illustrate the convergence of the lower and upper bounds of the maximum safe radius.
-> _Requirements: (1) an image from the MNIST dataset with index from 0 to 99; (2) based on the Euclidean distance._
+> _Requirements: (1) try the same MNIST image with index 67; (2) based on the Euclidean distance and set the distance budget as 10; (3) set the atomic manipulation as 1._

-> 2. Exhibit some safe perturbations imposed on the original image corresponding to the lower bounds, and also some adversarial examples generated as a by-product when computing the upper bounds.
+> 5. Exhibit some safe perturbations imposed on the original image corresponding to the lower bounds, and also some adversarial examples generated as a by-product when computing the upper bounds.

-> 3. Change the value of _atomic manipulation_ in the range of (0,1], and observe its influence on the convergence of the lower annd upper bounds.
+> 6. Change the value of _atomic manipulation_ in the range of `(0,1]`, and observe its influence on the convergence of the lower annd upper bounds.

-> 4. Explain the underly algorithms behind the computation of the bounds.
-For instance, the _Monte Carlo tree search_ algorithm to compute the upper bounds, and the _Admissible A*_ algorithm to compute the lower bounds.
+> 7. Evaluate the robustness of a neural network trained on another dataset.
+Plot the convergence of the bounds and display the safe and unsafe adversarial perturbations.
+> _Requirements: (1) try an image from the CIFAR-10 dataset with index from 0 to 99._

-Below suggests a possible solution to the above Questions 1 and 2.
+Below suggests a possible solution to the above Questions 4 and 5.

 ![alt text](figures/Cooperative_MNIST.png)